joshuajerome/Python-GC/README.md

 1. Clone the repo
 2. Run ```python main.py```
-3. Copy resulting string into Demos (or other graphing utility)
+3. Copy resulting string into [Desmos](https://www.desmos.com/calculator) (or other graphing utility)

 ## About the Project